❊ Code of Conduct/

 The Madison Community Pool (“MCP”) is owned and operated by the Borough of Madison.
 The Pool is committed to providing a safe, welcoming, and inclusive environment for all members, guests, and staff.

-All persons entering the facility are expected to conduct themselves in a respectful and responsible manner and to comply with all posted rules, staff instructions, and applicable Borough policies.
+• Member and Guest Conduct.
+All persons entering the MCP facility are expected to conduct themselves in a respectful and responsible manner and to comply with all posted rules, staff instructions, and applicable Borough policies.

 • All members and guests must: